 When a system is initially brought up, the bus master might not know the number of devices on the 1-Wire bus or their 64-bit ROM codes.
 The search ROM command allows the bus master to use a process of elimination to identify the 64-bit ROM codes of all slave devices on the bus.
 The ROM search process is the repetition of a simple, three-step routine: read a bit, read the complement of the bit, then write the desired value of that bit.
 The bus master performs this simple, three-step routine on each bit of the ROM.
 After one complete pass, the bus master knows the contents of the ROM in one device.
 The remaining number of devices and their ROM codes may be identified by additional passes.
-See Chapter 5 of the Book of DS19xx iButton Standards for a comprehensive discussion of a ROM search, including an actual example.
+See Application Note 187 for a comprehensive discussion of a ROM search, including an actual example.